 Redeem your Freedom Unlimited® rewards for cash back or combine your points with those earned through the Freedom Flex℠ card's 5% cash-back rotating rewards opportunities.
 Or, if you have the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, transfer your points to get more value when you redeem them through Chase’s travel portal.
 You won’t find this kind of flexibility with most cash-back cards, but it’s a smart strategy to amass rewards—and cash in on their value—more quickly.

 With the Blue Cash Preferred® Card from American Express there aren't rotating rewards categories, but it does have a tiered rewards structure featuring a few categories many people are sure to find valuable right now.
 Earn 6% cash back at U.S. supermarkets on up to $6,000 a year, 6% on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit purchases, and 1% cash back on all other purchases.
-Plus earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months.
+Plus 20% back on Amazon.com purchases made on the card within the first six months of card membership, up to $200 back, and a $150 statement credit after spending $3,000 within the same time frame.
 American Express is a CardRatings advertiser.

 If you like the sound of the Blue Cash Preferred® card but aren't interested in paying an annual fee, you might consider its no-annual-fee sister, the Blue Cash Everyday® Card from American Express, instead.
 (See Rates and Fees)